-Using essential oils for hemorrhoids may help relieve their pain and itchiness.
-Just remember that it's always a good idea to check with your healthcare provider, and definitely see your doctor if you have bleeding.
+Using essential oils for hemorrhoids (piles) may help relieve their pain and itchiness.
+Just remember it's always a good idea to check with your healthcare provider.
+Definitely see your doctor if you have bleeding.

 To help prevent hemorrhoids, avoid constipation and having to strain by getting enough fiber in your diet and drinking plenty of water.
 Stool softeners are also an option.

-To reduce itching, PubMed Health suggests using cotton swabs to apply witch hazel to hemorrhoids.
-Also, don't scratch, and do use wet wipes instead of toilet tissue with perfumes or colors.
+To reduce itching, you can use cotton swabs or pads to apply witch hazel to hemorrhoids.
+Also, don't scratch, and do use unscented wet wipes instead of toilet tissue with perfumes or colors.

 Another suggestion is to sit in a warm sitz bath for 10 to 15 minutes.
 You can add essential oils if desired.
 Judith Jackson, aromatherapist and author of Scentual Touch: A Personal Guide to Aromatherapy recommends mixing 20 drops lavender and 20 drops juniper essential oils into a shallow, hot bath and soaking for 10 minutes.

 Here's how to make an oil, cream, wipes, or compress for hemorrhoid relief.

-For hemorrhoids, the Essential Oils Desk Reference suggests this blend:
+The Essential Oils Desk Reference suggests this blend of essential oils for hemorrhoids:

-Apply 3-5 drops as needed.
-It may sting a little; if it stings too much, add more carrier oil to the blend.
+Apply 3 to 5 drops as needed.
+It may sting a little — if it stings too much, add more carrier oil to the blend.

 To make a hemorrhoid cream:

 Mix essential oils into cream or gel.
 Apply as needed.

 Combine all ingredients in a dark bottle and shake well to blend.
 Store in cool, dark place.